GideonRubin/RoboticsResearch/README.md

 4. Select the virtual NAO robot:
   -in the Connection to panel:
-  -if the simulated robot appears in the list, double click it, -if not, set the IP address to 127.0.0.1 and for the port, search for it in preferences (it should appear under the virtual robot sub menu down the bottom) and click    the Select button.
+  -if the simulated robot appears in the list, double click it, -if not, set the IP address to 127.0.0.1 and for the port, search for it in Edit/Preferences/Virtual Robot (it should appear under the virtual robot sub menu down the bottom) and click    the Select button.
 5. Once you have selected the NAO virtual robot, click connect.